YuruYuri: Books and publications

-YuruYuri began its serial run in Ichijinsha's Japanese manga magazine Comic Yuri Hime S on June 18, 2008.
+YuruYuri began its serial run in Ichijinsha's Japanese manga magazine, Comic Yuri Hime S, on June 18, 2008.
 In September 2010, YuruYuri was moved to Comic Yuri Hime when Comic Yuri Hime S ended its publication.
-The series went on indefinite hiatus starting on July 18, 2018, but resumed publication in January 2019.
-As of December 2011, over a million copies of the manga have been sold.
+The series went on an indefinite hiatus starting on July 18, 2018, but resumed publication in January 2019.
+As of December 2011, over a million copies of the manga had been sold.
 The manga was briefly released in English on the online reader site JManga before it shut down.

 Another manga series set in the same universe, Reset! (りせっと!, Risetto!), began serialization in Caramel Febri magazine's first issue, released on July 24, 2010, and went on hiatus after the fourth issue, on January 25, 2011.

 A spin-off web manga by Namori focusing on the Ohmuro sisters, titled Ōmuro-ke (大室家), has been released on Niconico's Niconico Seiga service.
-The series first released chapters alongside episodes of the second anime season between July 2, 2012, and September 17, 2012, before resuming on Ichijinsha's Niconico Yuri Hime web manga publication from February 17, 2013.
+The series first released chapters alongside episodes of the second anime season between July 2, 2012, and September 17, 2012, before resuming on Ichijinsha's Niconico Yuri Hime web manga publication on February 17, 2013.
 An isekai spinoff manga series titled Tensei Shitara Akari dake Slime Datta Ken (転生したらあかりだけスライムだった件, That Time Only Akari Got Reincarnated as a Slime), a parody of the That Time I Got Reincarnated as a Slime light novel, was teased as an April Fools' joke on April 1, 2020, before being officially announced on April 17, 2020.
 The series will be drawn by Naya Minadori and released on Kodansha's Suiyōbi no Sirius section of Niconico Seiga.
-A prequel spin-off by Namori centering around the teachers featured in the main series, titled Touzainanboku! (東西南北！, East, West, South, North!) began release from July 31, 2020.
+A prequel spin-off by Namori centering around the teachers featured in the main series, titled Touzainanboku! (東西南北！, East, West, South, North!) began release on July 31, 2020.